More than 1,200 sexual assault survivors helped since 2023.

 Sexual violence is any sexual act or threat that is nonconsensual.
 Anyone can be a victim, regardless of age, gender, sexuality, race, religion, or other demographics — although some groups experience harm at higher rates.
 Sexual abuse on campus can happen in a variety of settings including fraternity or sorority hazing, in university housing, in classrooms or other campus buildings, and off-campus.
 Campus sexual violence can be committed by students, professors, university staff, and random members of the public.

 It may or may not result in the culmination of a sexual act.
-Sexual violence can take many forms, including:
+Sexual violence on college campuses can take many forms, including:

 • Attempted rape and sexual assault